ndaman/vim-config/README.md

 2. initialize project with
 ```
 mkdir MyProject
-cp vim-config/Makefile MyProject/Makefile
+cp vim-config/platformio/* MyProject/
 ```
-Edit the Makefile init entry so that it contains a --board <ID> on the pio init line, then init with
+Edit the platformio.ini to match your board and platform, then init with
 ```
 make init
 ```